Gateway to Exploring Mathematical Sciences

 The Gateway to Exploring Mathematical Sciences program (GEMS) is a once-monthly, Saturday morning workshop designed to get young students excited about math and science.
 GEMS is designed to reach eighth, ninth and tenth grade students who may have an interest in mathematics or science.
 The workshops present mathematics and science applications in an exciting way that catches young students’ interest from the surrounding areas.
 Professors, undergraduates and graduate students from all of the Claremont Colleges take part in the GEMS program, thus offering incoming students, their parents, and teachers a chance to meet and work with excellent and award winning faculty, staff, students and alumni.
 The GEMS program helps excite the interests and curiosity of young students and shows them how amazing and satisfying the mathematical sciences can be.

-Participation is limited to 40 at each workshop.
-Registration is open and free of charge to all students in the eighth, ninth and tenth grades.
+Participation is limited to 30 at each workshop.
+Registration is open and free of charge to all students in the seventh, eighth, ninth and tenth grades.
 Because each session is independent from the other sessions, a student may choose to participate in one workshop, or all of the workshops.
 However once a student has experienced one session, it is unlikely he or she will want to miss a single one.

 The Saturday morning workshops begin at 10:00 and go through to 12:00 noon.
 They typically begin with a forty-five minute presentation by a professor, then a break with a snack, followed by a forty-five minute breakout session, in which students in small groups conduct their own hands-on personal exploration.
 Each breakout group consists of approximately six to eight students and is assisted by the colleges’ undergraduate and graduate students helping out as mentors.
 The breakout sessions are followed by group presentations, discussion, worksheets, and fun activities.